As someone looking to invest for the long term, I’m doing my best to ensure that my investments grow as much as they possibly can over time.

 The pre-built investment pies at M1 have been broken down into 8 categories

-- General Investing: Build a diversified portfolio that's based on your personal level of risk tolerance.
+- General Investing: Build a diversified portfolio based on your personal level of risk tolerance.

 - Plan for Retirement: Invest in a portfolio that is tailored for you and your target retirement date.

 - Responsible Investing: Invest in socially and environmentally friendly investments.